The Future of Work

 Automation, AI, and Robotics

-While not all jobs will be replaced, several will be significantly changed.
+AI is already transforming the legal profession.
 For instance, take lawyers.
 While their jobs tend to seem exciting on TV, with the whole ordeal of trials, investigation, and negotiation, much of it is actually routine.
 From searching for legal documents that are relevant to trials to creating contracts or handling divorce proceedings.
-These are tasks that are not very difficult for AI to perform, and we will begin to an increasing number of them being automated.
+AI programs are increasingly capable of handling tasks involving large masses of data, such as legal research, contract review, and initial case assessments, freeing up lawyers to focus on complex strategy, client interaction, and courtroom advocacy.

 We can also see artificial intelligence beginning to affect journalism.
-A lot of articles, maybe more than you realize, are already completely written and distributed by artificial intelligence.
-Many of these include sports reports, earning reports, financial market reports, etc. We’re still at the early stages of this: AI is pretty good at creating flawless articles when its contents are highly numerical, or when it’s simply reporting some event that has occurred (such as an earthquake) – less good at other types of journalism, such as commentary or investigative journalism.
+A lot of articles, maybe more than you realise, are already entirely written and distributed by artificial intelligence.
+Many of these include sports reports, earnings reports, financial market reports, etc. We’re still in the early stages of this: AI is quite good at creating flawless articles when the content is highly numerical or when it’s simply reporting an event that has occurred (such as an earthquake); it's less effective at other types of journalism, including commentary and investigative journalism.
 But it’s getting there.

 Another example pertains to the future of education.
 There are about 3.2 million public school teachers in the US, and 0.4 million private school teachers.
 These jobs seem, a priori, pretty secure.
-After all, education has not changed much in many decades.
-But with the internet and its mass-scale platforms, that allow content to be distributed to hundreds of millions of people at little cost, we could be in for a revolution.
+After all, education has remained essentially unchanged for many decades.
+However, with the internet and its mass-scale platforms, which enable content to be distributed to hundreds of millions of people at minimal cost, we may be in for a revolution.

-Traditionally a teacher could teach 1 or 2 topics per lecture (which takes about 1-3 hours) to a group of 50 people.
-Today, that same teacher can put her content online in the form of a video lecture or lecture notes and have it reach millions of people simultaneously, automating the entire process.
-Unfortunately, the cut-throat competition experienced online means that only a small fraction of those teachers would actually have large audiences.
+Traditionally, a teacher could teach one or two topics per lecture (which lasts about 1-3 hours) to a group of 50 people.
+Today, that same teacher can put the content online in the form of a video lecture or lecture notes and have it reach millions of people simultaneously, automating the entire process.
+Unfortunately, the cutthroat competition experienced online means that only a small fraction of those teachers would actually have a large audience.
+The role of educators is evolving from lecturers to facilitators, mentors, and curators of learning experiences.

-There’s also an incentive for more and more people to attend these “online universities” instead of attending school.
-While they still lack the reputation of traditional universities, and likely will for some time still, they have a series of benefits.
+Education is ripe for disruption.
+Online learning platforms offer accessible and affordable education to millions, often at a fraction of the cost of traditional universities.
+While online education faces challenges in reputation and accreditation, its flexibility and affordability are driving innovation in pedagogy and assessment.
+There’s also an incentive for more and more people to attend these “online universities”.
+While some of them still lack the reputation of traditional universities, they have a series of benefits.
 Students can learn at their own pace, with more immersive material, and they won’t graduate with a mountain of debt.

 So there’s a big question mark on the future of education and teaching, which no doubt will have a profound effect on one of the most subscribed professions in the world.

 But to all of the above, we can add others.
-According to Digital Trends, other professions at risk of being replaced by AI include chefs, financial analysts, customer service assistants, medics, musicians and other articles, and, of course, construction workers.
+According to Digital Trends, other professions at risk of being replaced by AI include chefs, financial analysts, customer service assistants, medical professionals, musicians, and other artists, as well as construction workers.
 It seems, however, that this list is far from complete.

 Of course, other trends such as Virtual Reality and Augmented Reality will also shape the future of work in many ways.